-You have no influence of who sees the ad if you put an advertisement on TV, in a magazine, or on a billboard.
-You can of course, quantify certain demographics, like the average readership of the magazine or a certain neighborhood’s population, but it’s still largely a shot in the dark.
+You do not influence who sees the ad if you put an advertisement on TV, in a magazine, or on a billboard.
+You can, of course, quantify certain demographics, like the average readership of the magazine or a certain neighbourhood’s population, but it’s still largely a shot in the dark.

-On the other hand, digital marketing enables you to recognize and target a highly specific audience, and deliver customized, high-converting marketing messages to that audience.
+On the other hand, digital marketing enables you to recognize and target a particular audience and deliver customized, high-converting marketing messages to that audience.

-For example, you might use the targeting characteristics of social media to present social media advertising to a certain audience based on variables such as age, gender, place, interests, networks, or behaviours.
-Alternatively, to serve advertisements to users who have shown interest in your product or service, or who have searched for unique keywords that apply to your industry, you may use PPC or SEO strategies.
+For example, you might use social media’s targeting characteristics to present social media advertising to a certain audience based on variables such as age, gender, place, interests, networks, or behaviours.
+Alternatively, to serve advertisements to users who have shown interest in your product or service or search for unique keywords that apply to your industry, you may use PPC or SEO strategies.

 2. It’s more cost-effective than conventional methods of marketing.

-Digital marketing helps you to track campaigns on a regular basis and reduce the amount of money that you spend on a certain platform if it does not display a high ROI.
+Digital marketing helps you track campaigns regularly and reduce the amount of money you spend on a certain platform if it does not display a high ROI.
 For conventional types of advertisement, the same can’t be said.
-It doesn’t matter how your billboard works, whether or not it converts for you it all costs the same.
+It doesn’t matter how your billboard works; whether it converts for you, it all costs the same.

 Plus, with digital marketing, where you want to invest your money, you have full leverage.
 You can opt to spend cash on design software to produce high-converting Instagram content instead of paying for PPC campaigns.
-A digital marketing strategy helps you to pivot constantly, meaning that on platforms that do not perform well you’re never wasting money.
+A digital marketing strategy helps you constantly pivot, meaning that you’re never wasting money on platforms that do not perform well.

-For example, if you work with a limited budget for a small business, you might try to invest in social media, blogging, or SEO-three tactics that can give you high ROI even with minimal spending.
+For example, if you work with a limited budget for a small business, you might try to invest in social media, blogging, or SEO-three tactics to give you high ROI even with minimal spending.

 3. Digital marketing helps you to outrank the industry’s larger players.

-It’s probably hard for you to compete with the big brands in your industry, many of which have millions of dollars to spend in tv ads or national promotions, if you work for a small company.
+It’s probably hard for you to compete with the big brands in your industry, many of which have millions of dollars to spend on tv ads or national promotions if you work for a small company.
 Fortunately, by strategic digital marketing campaigns, there are plenty of ways to outrank the major players.

 For example, to help you rank on search engines for certain keywords, you might recognize those long-tail keywords that apply to your product or service and build high-quality content.
 Search engines do not care which brand is the largest; instead, content that resonates better with the target audience is prioritized by search engines.

-In addition, through influencer marketing, social media helps you to reach new audiences.
-I don’t follow any major brands on social media personally, but I follow influencers who often highlight products or services they want If you work for a small-to-medium-sized business, this might be a good way to consider.
+Besides, through influencer marketing, social media helps you to reach new audiences.
+I don’t follow any major brands on social media personally, but I follow influencers who often highlight products or services they want.
+If you work for a small-to-medium-sized business, this might be a good way to consider.